dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

         Subject: C = US, O = Internet Security Research Group, CN = ISRG Root X1
 ```

-Clearly there is a cryptographic mechanism of signing that makes the **trust** in all this hang together, but the hierarchy is reflected in the chain of subject and issuer - joining these 2 outputs together demonstrates one answer to the first question from above - What are the observable differences between *end-entity*, intermediate and root certificates:
+Clearly there is a cryptographic mechanism of signing that makes the **trust** in all this hang together, but the hierarchy is reflected in the chain of subject and issuer - joining these 2 outputs together demonstrates one answer to the first question from above - What are the observable differences between end-entity, intermediate and root certificates:

 ```text
 * end entity/subject